 San Sebastian is one part of the Basque Country that has enthralled holidaymakers (especially wealthy ones) for quite some time and La Concha is a huge reason why.

-The beach has soft, fine sand paired with turquoise waters makes it pretty idyllic location and picture-perfect!
+The beach has soft, fine sand paired with turquoise waters making it a pretty idyllic location and picture-perfect!

 If you are feeling more adventurous, this is also a popular spot for surfing (you’ll find me with a good book relaxing on the beach instead).